drunomics/contentpool/README.md

  distribution with powerful content API & replication features! https://www.drupal.org/project/contentpool

+## Status

+The distribution proved itself very valuable, but it turned out that replication via multiversion is too complex for our use-case - so we switched to a simpler approach.

+If you like to continue maintaining the distribution, please get in touch!

 ## Overview

 This repository is the Drupal install profile for the distribution.
 You'll